chrisgilmerproj/cereal-box/README.markdown

     import cereal
     urlpatterns += (patterns('', (r'^api/', include(cereal.urls)))

+## Settings

+When using the standard ceral api the ip addresses and the number of requests from those ip addresses will be kept in the cache.
+If the number of requests for a specific ip address exceeds the number or requests per the timeout then the user will receive a 503 error response, Service Unavailable.

+The available settings to change this behavior are:

+    CEREAL_REQUESTS_TIMEOUT, default = 1 (seconds)
+    CEREAL_REQUESTS_PER_TIMEOUT, default = 15 (number requests)

+It is highly recommended that you use something fast like Redis or Memcache if you use the timeout view.
+Otherwise you'll be using the Django cache which defaults to your registered database.

+If using the cache and the ip address timeout is not desired, simply write your own url:

+    ('^api/(?P<model>\w+)/(?P<function>\w+)', cereal.views.json_api)

 ## Registering a function

 There are a couple of different ways you can do this.